 Registered Training Organisation RTO 45730

-The High Voltage Switching Course is a Nationally Recognised Course designed to train electrical operators in the theoretical and practical requirements of performing high voltage switching.
-Our training is provided both in classroom and on our purpose built trailer to demonstrate the practical components of this course.
+The High Voltage Switching Course is a Nationally Recognised Course designed to train electrical personnel in the theoretical and practical requirements of performing high voltage switching and issuing/holding access permits.
+Our training is provided both in classroom and on our purpose made High Voltage training equipment to demonstrate the practical components of this course.

 Duration: 4 days